-Top Physical Therapy Programs for Grad Program Value
+Top Physical Therapy Schools for Grad Program Value

 |2||University of Wisconsin-Madison||9.85|

 |5||Washington University in St. Louis||9.75|